yellowtree/geoip-detect/readme.txt

 * Maxmind vendor code was updated to the current version (2.7.0).
 * FIX: There was a fatal error when using PHP 7.2 (thx jj-dev)
 * FIX: The automatic update of Maxmind Geoip2 Lite City database was fixed.
+* FIX: Always try to fill in more information into the country information from the GeoNames-DB.

 = 2.8.1 =